-Different types of pumps now exist, but the only device able to reach the required current range is the hybrid SNS device recently developed in the group of J. Pekola [100].
-This device is a turnstile [101], which makes use of the gap energy to stabilize a charge configuration.
+Different types of pumps now exist, but the only device able to reach the needed current range is the hybrid SNS device recently developed in the group of J. Pekola [105].
+This device is a turnstile [106], which makes use of the gap energy to stabilize a charge configuration.
 This device has the potential to deliver 0.1 nA, and is simple to parallelize (its accuracy is currently analyzed and in rapid progress).

-5.2 Current to frequency conversion from Bloch oscillations in a Josephson device this phenomenon is to consider the mechanical analogue of the current biased junction: the phase difference $\varphi$ across the junction is equivalent to the position of a particle moving in the Josephson potential $-E_J\cos\varphi$ , the voltage across the junction to the particle velocity, and the bias current I to a constant applied force.
+5.2 Current to frequency conversion from Bloch oscillations in a Josephson device

+A rather different approach had been proposed earlier to relate a current to a frequency: the Bloch oscillations of a current biased Josephson junction [107, 20].
+Indeed, Likharev and Zorin have predicted that the voltage across a Josephson junction, which is perfectly current-biased by a current I oscillates periodically at a frequency $f_B = I/(2e)$.
+A simple way to understand this phenomenon is to consider the mechanical analogue of the current biased junction: the phase difference φ across the junction is equivalent to the position of a particle moving in the Josephson potential $-E_J \cos \varphi$, the voltage across the junction to the particle velocity, and the bias current I to a constant applied force.
 The dynamics of the particle is well-explained within the framework of the Bloch energy bands $\epsilon_i(q)$ formed by the eigenstates of the particle, with q its quasimomentum having the dimension of an electric charge.
-The particle velocity oscillates at the Bloch frequency $f_B$ due to the reflection of the Bloch waves at the edge of the Brillouin zone.
+The particle velocity oscillates at the Bloch frequency f_B due to the reflection of the Bloch waves at the edge of the Brillouin zone.